MicrosoftDocs/SupportArticles-docs/Teams/known-issues/website-tabs-cause-confusion-teams.md

 ## Summary

-Customers become confused by using website tabs in Microsoft Teams as some website functions are not loading properly.
+Customers become confused by using website tabs in Microsoft Teams since some website elements do not load properly.

 ## More information